This is a guest post by my awesome husband, Henry. Enjoy!

 Maybe this is redundant, but just a reminder to take plenty of photos.
 For a lot of people, this is a trip of a lifetime and the natural beauty and amazing natural surroundings lend themselves to photographs.
 These will be fun to look back on many years hence to spur your memory.
 And don’t just take photos of the mountains and water and views.
 It’s the people we share these places with that make them special too, so take photos of friends and family.

-The last day of the float, you will leave the canyon behind and enter rolling hills and ranch country.
+On the last day of the float, you will leave the canyon behind and enter rolling hills and ranch country.
 The river will begin to meander much more as you pass cattle and sheep ranches.
 You will probably see ewes with new lambs and hear them blathering at each other.
 It’s a pleasant but less dramatic float to the Eden Bridge takeout.

 The take-out is on river left just before the bridge.
 It may be fairly busy but it’s a wide ramp so there should be plenty of room.
 As always, be considerate of others when using the ramp by minimizing your time on the ramp and leaving as much room as possible for other floaters.

 There are pit toilets just up the ramp on the left and there are also bins for trash and aluminum cans recycling.
+As mentioned above, there is also now a station for emptying your portable toilet system.
+I haven’t used one of these systems yet but they seem pretty straightforward.

 Your shuttle driver likely parked your rig in the grassy area behind the main lot.
 Proceed up the ramp and through the parking and you’ll see the extra lot.
 Maybe you get lucky and your rig is in the main lot but mine has always been in the other one.

 Eden Bridge also has a camp host.
 Remember that survey paperwork the ranger gave you at Camp Baker?
 You turn the completed forms in to the host here.
 You’ll see their trailer at the top of the ramp.
+Regardless, you need to report in to them so that they know you made it safely out.
+You wouldn’t want to trigger some big search and rescue by accident.

 The ramp is wide and not very steep so taking out is generally pretty easy.
 Clear your boats out as soon as you can but we’ve rarely felt rushed.
 This is a great opportunity and time to take one last group photo for the album too.